nurturenature/jepsen-causal-consistency/README.md

 The authors also introduce a new vocabulary for different levels of causal consistency and "bad patterns" that define them.

-Working through the examples in the paper, it appears that using a grow only set with a differentiated history also provides the efficiency gains using a much simpler graphing convention.
+Working through the examples in the paper, it appears that using a grow only set with a differentiated history also provides the efficiency gains exclusively using a much simpler graphing convention.

 It also reduces the newly introduced consistency levels and "bad patterns" into the more common colloquial definitions and anomalies of Causal Consistency: